Trung28899/BlockChain-Course-1/Blockchain API/README.md

    => We will need to synchronize when a new peer join the network => Will do it in next commit

+   - OTHER COMMAND: `$ cd "Blockchain API"`

+---

+7. 24th Commit: Synchronize a peer on start up (Vid 60)

+    - See the problem notes above.
+In this commit, we are goin to synchronize the network blockchain for a peer when it first start up

+    - See Code:

+      +, backend/app/init.py

+    > see code under: if os.environ.get('PEER') == "True":
+    > to see how to synchronize the blockchain when a peer first start up

+    - Commands:
+      `$ pip3 install request==2.22.0`
+      `$ python3 -m backend.app`
+      `$ export PEER=True && python3 -m backend.app`

+    - STEPS TO TEST OUTPUT:

+           +, Run primary node:
+           `$ python3 -m backend.app`

+           +, Run peer node:
+           `$ export PEER=True && python3 -m backend.app`

+            > Will get the error down below:

+      -- Error Synchronizing: Cannot replace.
+The incoming chain must be longer

+      => This is because the replace_chain() method require a longer chain than the local chain in order to replace

+      Mine a new block: go to a browser and visit: http://127.0.0.1:5000/blockchain/mine

+          +, Start up the peer node again:
+          `$ export PEER=True && python3 -m backend.app`

+      => Peer node now will sync to the network chain